 VPN protocols are important.
 They provide safety and speed to your online communications.
-Whether it is speed or security depends on the VPN Protocol that you are currently using.
+Whether it is the speed or security depends on the VPN Protocol that you are currently using.
 These operate as tunnels through which your online traffic can pass through.
 Some tunnels are secure.
 Others offer amazing streaming speeds.

-There are many types of VPN protocols available to choose from, with each having different strengths and capabilities.
+There are many types of protocols available, each having different strengths and capabilities.
 Some protocols are mobile devices friendly.
 Others can be installed on your Wi-Fi router as well.
 Some offer better internet protocol security.
-Choosing the right VPN protocol is important if you want to enjoy the best browsing experience.
+Choosing a VPN protocol is important if you want to enjoy the best browsing experience.

 |Protocol||Speed||Stability||Media Streaming||P2P File Sharing||Compatible with||Available in PureVPN App|